aspnet/h2spec_build/README.md

 # What?

-This repo builds h2spec in a Docker.
+This repo builds h2spec in Docker.
 Builds Linux/Darwin/Windows binaries in one go!
 (Thanks to `GOOS` variable.)

-Built files appear in `./out/release` directory.
+- Built binaries appear in `./out/release` directory.
+- Built nupgk file appear in `./bin/Debug` directory

 # Requirements

-- Docker
+- Docker (For creating the binaries)
+- Dotnet SDK 2.x (For packing the nuget file)

 # How to build